 There have been a lot of cases where the plaintiff’s patents were rendered invalid by PTAB, highlighting how important it is to get the strength check done before acquiring or litigating.
 For example, recently Uniloc’s 3 patents asserted against big companies including HTC, and LG was invalidated.
 The point to note here is these 3 patents US6622018, US7653508 and US8712723 were acquired by Uniloc from DP technologies and HP.
 It seems Uniloc was in the quest for monetizing patents but failed to pay attention to their strength while acquiring.

 If your patent overlaps a big market product, it is important to check how good the overlap is.
 The overlap needs to be verified considering each and every claim element very carefully.
-There have been infringement litigation cases, when the court’s decision has taken a U-turn because of basic words in the claim like – A, An, The, Device, Apparatus, etc.
+There have been infringement cases, when the court’s decision has taken a U-turn because of basic words in the claim like – A, An, The, Device, Apparatus, etc.

 The glossaries provided here could be helpful in understanding the claim constructions of these types of words with reference to the cases involved.